 Netflix suggests a minimum of 25 megabits-per-second to stream in Ultra HD quality, but even 15Mbps can be fast enough.
 If you’re not sure how fast your internet is use Netflix’s internet speed test website Fast.com, Comcast’s Xfinity Speed Test, or AT&T’s Internet Speed Test to be sure you’re getting enough download speed.
 If your internet is too slow, try restarting the modem to see if it helps.
 If you still don’t get enough speed you might have to call your ISP for an upgrade.

 When you get your 4k TV home for the first time you may need to set the resolution to Ultra HD.
 By default it should be, but make sure the display resolution says 3840 × 2160.
 You can also set the picture format to 16.9 for cinematic formats (or set it to dynamic if the settings allow).
 Also, for those purchasing new TVs, most use Bluetooth-enabled remote controls.
 If you can’t get your remote to work at first, be sure it is paired with the TV.

 Adjust 4k Set-top Box

 If you’re not using the Netflix app for Smart TVs, Ultra HD content may need to travel through either a set-top box or gaming console to display on the TV.
-Streaming media players that support 4k include Nvidia Shield, Roku 4, TiVo Bolt, and Amazon’s Fire TV (2015 model).
+Streaming media players that support 4k include Nvidia Shield, Roku 4, Roku Premiere, Roku Premiere+, Roku Ultra, Chromecast Ultra, TiVo Bolt, and Amazon’s newest Fire TV model.
 The Xbox One S also supports 4k.
 Be sure to have the latest firmware upgrades to any 4k-supporting devices.